 “We use a manufacturing process that bonds the body to the jighead, so fish are shown one continuous, seamless morsel of food.
 The special equipment we use to make the Ratfinkee is stored up under those same white bed sheets,” Matan laughs.

 “You can catch five or six hundred fish on one of these jigs.
 They’re that attractive to big bluegills and crappies, and easily that durable.
 But besides fusing a tiny jighead with a soft, colorful body, the Ratfinkee was one of the first ‘horizontal’ ice jigs; it really started the whole horizontal jig revolution that continues to be so popular today.”

-Adds Matan: “Something pretty satisfying about tying on the same jig you used twenty years ago to out-fish your buddies on the ice today.”
+Adds Matan: “Something pretty satisfying about tying on the same ice fishing jig you used twenty years ago to out-fish your buddies on the ice today.”